 Drug abuse and dependence in New York or Princeton can permeate every aspect of your life, both professional and personal.
 Stimulant drugs, in particular, are known for their impact on sexuality—continued use of cocaine and methamphetamine can change your sex life drastically, though these effects may change with the quantity and frequency of use.

 Many strategies can help you separate stimulant use from sex, but you’ll first need to learn if sex is something that has been affected by stimulant addiction.
-Though your addiction specialist can help you determine if your drug abuse or dependence is linked to sex (and how to cope with the problem if it is), it may also help to learn how these drugs affect your sex life and assess the potential problem on your own.
+An addiction specialist can help you define the various way in which your stimulant use is intertwined with your sexuality.

 Stimulants and Sexual Dysfunction

 When people begin using cocaine or methamphetamine, they often experience a boost in their sexual performance, largely due to increased desires, reduced inhibitions, and greater endurance.
 Male users, in particular, tend to have a heightened sex drive and may even experiment with different sexual experiences due to lowered inhibitions.